 The Residential Tenancies Act (2004) sets out a function of the RTB to include "…the collection and provision of information relating to the private rented sector, including information concerning prevailing rent levels…"

-The RTB’s register contains details of more than approx. 341,000 tenancies as of Q3, 2017.
 Every year, the RTB registers approximately 100,000 new tenancies, with annual peaks in activity in September/October.
-This extensive database is the largest in the country and is populated with information on actual/agreed rent, location, six categories of dwelling types, accommodation size and number of occupants and tenancy length.
+This extensive database is the largest in the country and is populated with information on actual rents being paid, location, six categories of dwelling types, accommodation size and number of occupants and tenancy length.

 The Rent Index is backdated to Q3, 2007.
 Under the Act, landlords can register a tenancy up to 1 month after the tenancy commencement date.
 To reflect this and to provide the most accurate report possible, the data underpinning the Rent Index is extracted five weeks after the end of each quarter.

 The RTB commissioned the ESRI to produce the Rent Index on our behalf.
 We have also been supported by the Central Statistics Office (CSO), on whose software results are shown.
 The Rent Index is peer-reviewed by experts in the ESRI and the Department of Housing, Planning, Community and Local Government.

 Hedonic Regression, in economics, is a method of estimating demand or prices.
 It is based on the hypothesis that products can be treated as bundles of characteristics and that prices can be attached to each characteristic.
 For the Rental Index, the characteristics include dwelling size, type, and location amongst others.

 Click here to view the RTB Hedonic Regression Index Report 2007-2012.